 - Raster vs. vector graphics – simplifying for the sake of brevity and context, rasters are bitmap graphics with individual pixels drawn at single points in an image while vectors are definitions to describe how points, lines, curves, and shapes are to be drawn to produce an image.
 Rasters have a fixed resolution based on the number of pixels used whereas vectors are scalable across resolutions.
 Rasters are usually created or edited in photo management software (Adobe Photoshop, for example).
 Vectors are typically created or edited in illustration software (Adobe Illustrator, for example).
 Visual designs for software usually call for one or the other (or sometimes both in combination), but there are times when performance considerations lead a creative technologist to build solutions that may substitute the complexity of a vector graphic containing a very large number of data points with a generated and optimized raster image presenting the same visual output at a specific resolution.
 Additionally, there are cases where layers of raster images with alpha transparency can be more efficiently generated with only one vector-based layer available at a given time for more dynamic user interaction (for example, visual and data layers in mapping engines that can be turned on or off or interacted with by the user).
 On the other hand, using simple vectors to generate a large number of separate graphic objects is more efficient than producing many rasters to load from physical files.
 Pick the right graphic format for the job.

-- Data virtualization – a software engineering technique which loads and manages small chunks of large datasets in the background allowing for quicker presentation to the user and lower memory allocation, while offering the perception that the entire dataset is available on demand.
+- Data virtualization – a software engineering technique that loads and manages small chunks of large datasets in the background allowing for quicker presentation to the user and lower memory allocation, while offering the perception that the entire dataset is available on demand.
 This approach is typically used in list boxes where scrolling actions trigger additional chunks of data to be loaded into or removed from memory based on visibility in the list.
 Where creative technologists will apply their craft with this particular technique is in striking the right balance between the optimal scrolling speed of the list and the buffer size of data loaded on either side of the visible set.
 If the data virtualization process doesn’t preload enough data into the buffers, the user may have a short wait period before seeing results after a scroll action.
 If there is too much data loaded, then memory allocation can be impacted.
 Additionally, certain gestural scrolling actions like fast flicks will likely trigger jumps much further ahead in the data set beyond the buffers, so the data virtualization process will need the smarts to adjust accordingly.
 Technical Kung Fu is often required to get those interactions optimized against the underlying data.

 - Pagination – a simplified form of data virtualization where the forward and backward buffers are fixed and the user cycles through a series of pages to scroll through the available data.
 In scenarios where it is more difficult to integrate near-real-time data virtualization with the UI/presentation layer technology, the classic fallback is pagination where the user still perceives working with the entire data set but is presented with the explicit choices of which chunks to access in each direction.
 It is often seen in e-commerce or enterprise web applications prior to the advancement of AJAX where each page would be loaded in full on each new data request and is still the gold standard for search engines like Google and Bing.

-- Lazy loading – another software engineering design pattern in the virtualization family but often used at an object or entity level and not necessarily tied to underlying data source (although everything is about data in a general sense).
+- Lazy loading – another software engineering design pattern in the virtualization family but often used at an object or entity level and not necessarily tied to the underlying data source (although everything is about data in a general sense).
 It is similar to the pattern of progressive disclosure in the UI/presentation layer where objects are not initialized or fully loaded with property values until specifically needed in the workflow.
 A “ghost” or proxy pattern is very common where the object skeleton is constructed in order to satisfy some particular referential constraints in the business logic, but the internal loading of the object is deferred until required.
 Creative technologists will often apply multiple patterns in tandem at both the UI/presentation layer and the underlying logic and data layers to achieve optimal performance within the user experience.
 Lazy loading at the business logic and data services layers works very well in conjunction with a progressive disclosure pattern at the UI/presentation layer.

 - Priority binding – yet another relation in the virtualization family, but with a more specific intent to support both intentional lazy loading scenarios and unintentional delays in data access (think “The Internet”).
 When wiring up UI/presentation layer components with associated business logic and data services, whether with linear procedural coding or using a standard model-view-controller type of pattern (MVC, MVVM, etc.), priority binding is used to specify one or more fallback values or alternate data sources based on availability and response times starting from the top of the chain.
 There may be a case where the first data binding source is known to be slow (see “The Internet” or “The Cloud”) and a temporary value to display is needed until the intended data comes in.
 In other uses, it is a matter of “first in wins” where several compatible data sources are registered and the quickest response is used.
-This pattern is often used with caching architectures where previously saved data is displayed until a live refresh can be completed.
+This pattern is often used with caching architectures were previously saved data is displayed until a live refresh can be completed.
 Again, this results in positive performance increases in both greater responsiveness perceived by the user and optimized data access within the software.

 - UI virtualization – a companion pattern to data virtualization used primarily in UI/presentation layer list-style data components where only the required number of container elements needed to render the current data items on the screen are created and allocated in memory.
 In the example of a very large dataset being bound to a scrollable list box, there may only be, for example, 20 containers visible to the user at any given time, even though there could be thousands or more data items to navigate through.
 The UI virtualization pattern calls for “recycling” the same 20 visible containers over and over in memory and simply swapping out the data bindings in real-time as the user scrolls along, as opposed to constructing all the containers ahead of time resulting in a large memory footprint or creating them on the fly as needed and likely to result in rendering lags and artifacts.
 In applying this pattern, we are just doing our part as software architects to be “green”.